A Grammar of Hypotheses for Visualization, Data, and Analysis: Conclusion

-Several visualization systems focus explicitly on supporting users in hypothesis refinement.
-Choi et al. performed a wizard-of-oz user study that investigated the effect of asking users to express their expectations of data (i.e. their pre-conceptions or hypotheses) prior to using an exploratory visualization system\cite{conceptdriven2019choi}.
-Interestingly, they found that users will often express hypotheses in ill-defined terms (i.e., refer to a phenomenon that multiple data attributes could represent, or a large $H_A$ in our grammar), or with respect to data not included in the dataset they were analyzing (i.e., $H_A \not\subset H_D$).
-Operationalizing this work, Koonchanok et al. developed PredictMe, a tool that asks users to draw their expectations of a dataset before performing any analysis\cite{prophecy2021koonchanok}.
-Their findings suggest that pre-registering hypotheses can result in more deliberate analyses.

-In contrast to the work of Koonchanok et al., which does not ask the user to formalize their hypotheses of data beyond drawing, several systems focus explicitly on guiding users from conceptual mental models of data to formal statistical hypotheses.
-For example, Jun et al.'s Tea system is designed to take a user's conceptual hypothesis of data, formalize it, and run the appropriate statistical tests~\cite{tea2019jun}.
-Notably, Tea expects users to already have a reasonably well-defined conceptual hypothesis that they can express in code.
-In a different work, Jun describes the process of moving from a conceptual hypothesis of data to a formal statistical hypothesis as a dual search task where users are constrained by their mental model of data and possible mathematical models of data~\cite{hypothesis2022jun}.
-Our proposed grammar can serve a similar purpose, focusing on how analysts can compose verifiable hypotheses (not necessarily statistical ones) from open-ended analytic questions.

-\section{conclusion}
+\section{Conclusion}

-This paper presented a novel Grammar of Hypotheses to express hypothesis-based questions for visual analysis.
-The grammar draws from the science and education literature, and provides a formal language to write hypotheses over datasets.
-We show how an open-ended analysis question can be expressed as a {\it Hypothesis Space} that represents a set of potential hypotheses relevant to the question, and illustrate how a space is equivalent to all statements parsable by a grammar.
-This grammar helps unify the analyst's questions, the available data, and the capabilities of a visualization system as hypothesis spaces.
+This paper presented a grammar-based approach for operationalizing analysis tasks in visualization.
+The grammar draws from the science and education literature, and provides a formal language to express (scientific) hypotheses over datasets.
+We showed how sets of hypotheses (parsable by our grammar) make up a {\it hypothesis space}, and can be used to represent the hypotheses a specific dataset can evaluate ({data hypothesis space}), the hypotheses a visualization can evaluate ({visualization hypothesis space}), and the hypotheses a user wants to evaluate through analysis ({analysis hypothesis space}).

-We used this grammar to re-express the VAST 2017 Mini-Challenge 1 using formal notation and found how it helps us immediately identify necessary data transformations, as well as questions that are unanswerable by the available data.
-By translating an existing taxonomy as well as a Kaggle competition into hypotheses, we find that the majority of low-level tasks are operations or queries, rather than hypotheses.
-Overall, we believe a formal grammar can help articulate analysis tasks in ways that promote better clarity, can help evaluate visualization systems, and help support hypothesis-based reasoning in visual analytics.